plane-watch/bordercontrol/README.md

 ### Re-reading SSL certificates

-Bordercontrol will non-disruptively re-read SSL certificate(s) if it receives a SIGHUP.
+Bordercontrol will non-disruptively re-read SSL certificate(s) if it receives a `SIGHUP`.

 The easiest way to do this is `docker exec bordercontrol pkill -HUP bordercontrol`.